gjavier21/mockmind-method/docs/legal/semantic-clearance.md

 > This ledger is part of the [MockMind Method](https://gjavier21.github.io/mockmind-method/).
 > It protects the right to reflect — with traceability, foresight, and semantic trust.
+### Legal Trigger Scope

+---

+✅ `mockmind://legal/clearance?trigger_scope=0.00`
+> This project does not trigger compliance obligations under HIPAA, PCI DSS, GDPR, or export control laws.
+> No protected data is collected, stored, or processed.
+> Reflection is authored, not harvested.